karlseguin/the-little-redis-book/en/redis.md

 	hset users:goku powerlevel 9000
 	hget users:goku powerlevel

-We can also set multiple fields at once, get multiple fields at once, get all fields and values, list all the fields or delete a specific field:
+We can also set multiple fields at once, get multiple fields at once, get all fields and values, list all the fields, or delete a specific field:

 	hmset users:goku race saiyan age 737
 	hmget users:goku race powerlevel